 - When you submit it to secretary of your state, please indicate

 the document will be used in China.
-The document should be authenticated not Apostilled.
-Apostille is not recognized in China.

 - Diploma authenticated in some states must be further authenticated by the US Department of State.
 These states include Delaware, Idaho, Kentucky, Maryland, Montana, Nebraska, North Carolina, North Dakota, South Carolina, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wyoming and Washington DC.